Leicester - Chelsea: How to watch, stream link, team news, odds

 Team news

-Leicester are without Nampalys Mendy and Dennis Praet, while Jamie Vardy is struggling with an ongoing hip problem.
-Ricardo Pereira is available and all of their other injury problems have dissipated.
+Leicester are without Nampalys Mendy and Dennis Praet, while Jamie Vardy recovered from an ongoing hip problem.
+Leicester are unchanged from the team which beat Southampton at the weekend.

-Chelsea have a few injury concerns and N’Golo Kante is still missing with a hamstring problem.
-Andreas Christensen is fit to return after being injured in December.
+Chelsea have a few injury concerns as N’Golo Kante is still missing with a hamstring problem.
+Andreas Christensen is fit enough to make the bench after being injured in December, as Reece James, Kai Havertz, Tammy Abraham and Callum Hudson-Odoi all start as Lampard makes four changes from the narrow win at Fulham.

 Odds and ends (full odds provided by our partner, PointsBet)